florian-lapp/tmcm-lib-py/README.md

-# TMCM-Lib – Trinamic Module Library for Python
+# TMCM-Lib – Trinamic Motion Control Module Library for Python

 This project aims to offer a clean high-level interface to the TMCM stepper motor controllers by Trinamic with TMCL firmware.